Why is channel sales important?

 In a channel sales model, a company sells through third-party partners – types of partners include affiliate partners, resellers, value-added providers, or another entity you don’t control directly.

 Channel sales offers many benefits, but there are tradeoffs.
 It’s important to consider the pros and cons before taking action.
-Why consider sales channel development lays these out, plus tips to apply and pitfalls to avoid.

 B2B companies often use a mixture of direct and channel sales to increase revenue.